 Aloha and welcome back to part 3 of the Keto Diet Masterclass.
-During part two we had a good look at both the benefits as well as the potential side effects involved with the ketogenic diet.
-Considering you’re back for more, you must be anxious to get started- and I want to make sure you’re off to a SUPER strong start- that means, nailing your percentages, eating the right fats and cashing in on the serious keto benefits coming your way.
+During part 2 we had a good look at both the benefits as well as the potential side effects involved with the ketogenic diet.
+Now that you have a clear understanding of what to expect of keto, it’s time we break down what it takes to get started.

-And that’s exactly what part 3 is designed to do- to walk you through the steps necessary to effectively implement the ketogenic diet.
+That’s exactly what part 3 is designed to do— to walk you through the steps necessary to effectively implement the ketogenic diet.
+Which means, nailing your macros, eating the right fats, and holding yourself accountable.
 So enough of the introduction, let’s get right into the material.

 Prefer to listen to this blog?
 Click below to download your FREE audio tutorial.